Genotype-McCr/Video-Game-Discounts/README.md

   have poor means of gauging the price efficiency of a specific discount price (whether a better one is likely to occur, or in consideration of relative value).
   That's what this tool solves.
 A real world problem for consumers solved using available data.

 Technical Overview:

   There are four (4) python files used.
-In combination, there are around 1000 lines of code and blanks.
+In combination, there are around 1500 lines of code and blanks, with the display options comprising 500 of these lines.
+For display I prefer Jupyter Notebook (vers.
+6.5.4), though Spyder (vers.
+5.4.3) has handy features which makes it preferable for the bulk of tasks.